gmnate6/Chess/README.md

     - Settings system (via `settings.json`) for themes, usernames, and other preferences.
     - Custom `AssetManager` centralizes loading of images, sounds, fonts, and colors.
 - **Engine**
-    - Full game state management and rule enforcement.
+    - Full chessGame state management and rule enforcement.
     - Integration with Stockfish for AI opponent functionality.
-    - Export to FEN and PGN formats for game analysis and sharing.
+    - Export to FEN and PGN formats for chessGame analysis and sharing.
     - Comprehensive unit tests using JUnit Jupiter.
 - **Server**
     - GlassFish-based WebSocket endpoint (`/ping`) for connectivity checks.
     - JSON serialization/deserialization via Gson for client–server communication.
-    - Future support for lobbies, matchmaking, and multi-player game sessions.
+    - Future support for lobbies, matchmaking, and multi-player chessGame sessions.

 ## Architecture